 2. Which genre of music is your stronghold?
-And which genres have you experimented?
+And which genres have you experimented with?

 3. Who are your top 5 MCs of all time?
 Why do you vibe with them?

-Notorious B.I.G, Eminem & Snoopdogg because of their unique flow, lyrical content and creative music videos, and Nicki Minaj, Drake and Asap Rocky for the new school cats *laughs.
-So that’s 6 people on my all-time favourites list *laughs
+Notorious B.I.G, Eminem & Snoop Dogg because of their unique flow, lyrical content and creative music videos, and Nicki Minaj, Drake and Asap Rocky for the new school cats *laughs.
+So that’s 6 people on my all-time favorites list *laughs

 4. Any local musical influences?